Salesforce

 About

 Cvent's Site Designer allows you to customize your website and registration that's capable of displaying on a responsive page.
-Adding headers, placing your register buttons, customizing the theme, building a layout, using widgets, and incorporating motion are important to building out your webpages.
+Adding headers, placing your register buttons, customizing the theme, building a layoutusing widgets, incorporating motion and animation are important to building out your webpages.
 Reference this article for a list of common Site Designer terms.

-NOTE: If you're unable to access the sections below, ask your Administrator to adjust your user role permissions under App Switcher Icon > Admin > Manage Users > User Roles > Select the user role > Event > Website & Registration Permissions.
+NOTE: If you're unable to access the sections below, ask your Administrator to adjust your user role permissions under > Admin > Manage Users > User Roles > Select the user role > Event > Website & Registration Permissions

 Adding a Header

 1 Access the Site Designer.
 Begin by selecting your event.
-To go to registration, click Registration, then Registration Process from the left-hand navigation.
-For the website, click Website from the left-hand navigation.
+From the Event navigation, hover over Registration, then click Registration Process.
+For the website, click Event Website from the Event navigation.

 Click Open Site Designer.